CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component,

 * can save `UserPref` objects in json format and read it back.
-* can save the Address Book data in xml format and read it back.
+* can save the To Do List data in xml format and read it back.

 ### 2.6.
 Common classes